Foot and Leg Pain: It Could Be Arthritis

 - Decreased range of motion or difficulty walking

-The symptoms vary from mild to severe.
-Foot and ankle pain from arthritis can come and go or it may get worse over time.
-The worst cases can be debilitating.
-Sufferers have chronic pain and mobility is severely limited.
-And, the ability to perform normal activities and routine personal care is severely affected.
+Arthritis symptoms vary from mild to severe.
+Foot and ankle pain from arthritis can come and go, or it may get worse over time.
+Sufferers have chronic pain and mobility is severely limited, causing the inability to perform normal activities such as routine personal care.

 Arthritis is not curable.
-At American Foot and Leg we strive to formulate individualized treatment protocols to relieve our patients’ suffering.
-Treatment can make life not just bearable but productive and relatively pain-free.
+At American Foot & Leg Specialists, we strive to formulate individualized treatment protocols to relieve our patients’ suffering.
+Treatment can make life bearable, productive, and relatively pain-free.

-When you come to American Foot and Leg we will ask you to fill out a medical history form to provide information about your symptoms and past medical history, including detailing any injuries.
+When you visit one of our four locations, we will ask you to fill out a medical history form to provide information about your symptoms and past medical history, including detailing any injuries.
 Your physician will examine your shoes and discuss any medications and supplements you are taking.

-Special tests for the feet include gait analysis and X-rays.
+We provide special tests for the feet, including gait analysis and X-rays.
 The gait test measures stride, tests foot and ankle strength, and records how the bones in the leg and foot line up when walking.
-X-rays are valuable for diagnosing arthritis or other foot pain.
-They show the shape of the bones, the spacing between bones, and can reveal how severe the arthritis is.
+X-rays show the shape of the bones, the spacing between bones, and can reveal how severe the arthritis is, making them valuable to diagnosing arthritis.
 The exam may also involve a CT scan or MRI to evaluate your condition.
 After completing the evaluation and reviewing test findings, we will make a diagnosis and recommend a treatment plan.

-After middle age, cartilage wears out.
-When the surface of the ends of the bones becomes thin, swelling and inflammation set in and that is “Osteoarthritis.”
-This disease is often referred to as “wear and tear” arthritis because it is common in older folks.
-Obesity and family history also contribute to developing the disease.
-The pain related to this type of osteoarthritis gets worse over time.
+After we reach middle age, our cartilage wears out.
+When the surface of the ends of the bones becomes thin, swelling and inflammation set in, resulting in osteoarthritis.
+This disease is often referred to as “wear and tear” arthritis because it is common in older adults, but obesity and family history also contribute to developing the disease.
+The pain related to osteoarthritis gets worse over time.
 It’s important to seek treatment to slow the progression of the condition.

-Another common condition doctors see at American Foot & Leg is Post-Traumatic Arthritis which develops after a fracture, severe sprain, or ligament damage.
+Another common condition doctors see at American Foot & Leg Specialists is Post-Traumatic Arthritis.
+This condition develops after a fracture, severe sprain, or ligament damage.
 An injured joint is more likely to become arthritic even if it was treated.

 Non-surgical and surgical treatments for arthritis are available.
-The doctors at American Foot will discuss your options with you.
-They are highly-trained professionals who want to help relieve your pain and return to your normal activities.
+The highly trained doctors at American Foot & Leg Specialists will discuss your options with you, as they want you to return to your normal activities – pain free.